Amintore Fanfani: Second government

-In the 1958 general election, Fanfani ran as secretary of the Christian Democrats and main candidate to become the next prime minister.
+In the 1958 Italian general election, Fanfani ran as secretary of the DC and main candidate to become the next prime minister.
 The electoral result was similar to the one of five years before.
-The Christian Democrats gained 42.4% of votes, nearly doubling Palmiro Togliatti's Communist Party, which came second.
-However, the poor results of the other small centrist and secular parties meant the continuation of the same problems of political instability within the centrist coalition that had characterised the previous legislature.
+The DC gained 42.4% of votes, nearly doubling the results of the Italian Communist Party (PCI) led by Palmiro Togliatti.
+The poor results of the other small centrist and secular parties meant the continuation of the same problems of political instability within the Italian system of centrism that had characterized the previous legislature.

-The Christian Democracy resulted even more polarized between Fanfani's leftist faction and the opposite one which urged for a rightist policy; Fanfani relaunched his reformist agenda, advocating for a dialogue with the Italian Socialist Party (PSI), which had stopped its ties with the communists after the Hungarian Revolution.
-However, a government between DC and PSI was probably too premature due to the strong opposition of DC's right-wing, so, on 2 July 1958, Fanfani was sworn in as new prime minister at the head of a coalition government with the Italian Democratic Socialist Party (PSDI), and a case-by-case support of the Italian Republican Party (PRI).
+The DC resulted even more polarized between Fanfani's leftist faction and the opposite one, which urged for a more right-wing policy; Fanfani relaunched his reformist agenda, advocating for a dialogue with the Italian Socialist Party (PSI), which had stopped its ties with the PCI after the Hungarian Revolution.
+A government between DC and PSI was probably too premature due to the strong opposition of DC's right-wing.
+On 2 July 1958, Fanfani was sworn in as new prime minister at the head of a coalition government with the more moderate Italian Democratic Socialist Party (PSDI), and a case-by-case support of the Italian Republican Party (PRI).

-He then decided not to resign immediately as secretary of the DC, wanting to bring the party behind him, at least until a new congress.
-He started an active foreign policy, along the lines of the so-called "neo-atlantism", implementing a more autonomous foreign policy from the United States, presenting Italy as the main regional power of the Mediterranean Basin, trying to avoid the increase of Soviet Union's sphere of influence over the Arab countries.
-However, he failed to leave a mark in domestic politics, despite his ambitious proposal of a 10-year plan for the development of public school, which was approved by the Parliament but not implemented.
+Fanfani then decided not to resign immediately as secretary of the DC, wanting to bring the party behind him, at least until a new congress.
+He started an active foreign policy, along the lines of the "neo-Atlantism", implementing a more autonomous foreign policy from the United States, presenting Italy as the main regional power of the Mediterranean Basin, trying to avoid the increase of Soviet Union's sphere of influence over the Arab countries.
+He failed to leave a mark in domestic politics despite his ambitious proposal of a 10-year plan for the development of public school, which was approved by the Italian Parliament but not implemented.
 His economic policy was characterized by an increasing public spending.